 - posting a sign on the land for the proposed action

-- providing individual notice to all property owners within 500 feet of the outer boundary of the affected Heritage Land Bank parcel or providing individual notice to all property owners nearest the outer boundary of the Heritage Land Bank (whichever is greater) by mail-out.
+- mailing individual notice to all property owners within 500 feet of the outer boundary of the affected HLB parcel or to a minimum of 50 property owners nearest the outer boundary of the HLB (whichever is greater).

-- notifying the Community Council within which the affected Heritage Land Bank land is located
+- notifying the Community Council within which the affected HLB land is located

-- notifying all persons requesting general notice of proposed Heritage Land Bank land management activities, either by mail or e-mail.
+- notifying all persons requesting general notice of proposed HLB land management activities, either by mail or e-mail.